Walter Lowenfels: Trial

 At 2 a.m. on July 29, 1953, the Federal Bureau of Investigation raided Lowenfels' cabin and arrested him.
 He was charged with conspiracy to overthrow the US government, a violation of the Smith Act.
 He was tried with five co-conspirators, a number that later grew to nine and also included Robert Klonsky.
-In a meeting of the accused to determine a defense strategy, it was agreed that Lowenfels' best contribution to would be to continue writing poetry.
+In a meeting of the accused to determine a defense strategy, it was agreed that Lowenfels' best contribution would be to continue writing poetry.
 During the trial, he also took up the translation of poetry by French and Italian authors.
 During this period, Lowenfels completed Sonnets of Love and Liberty, a work dedicated "to Peace, the loveliest prisoner of our time."

 During the trial, the government never used his own writings as evidence against him. "[T]hey chose, rather, passages from State and Revolution, as interpreted by FBI Marxists."
 Lowenfels characterized the witnesses against him as "former communists who had become informers and agents for the FBI at a fair rate of pay".
 He and the co-conspirators were kept segregated from the general prison population in the maximum security division of Holmesburg Prison in Philadelphia.
-Nonetheless, due to his health, was often allowed to visit friends who lived near the courthouse, and even made a cross-country trip with Lillian, during which he read poems publicly to raise money for his defense.
+Nonetheless, due to his health, Lowenfels was often allowed to visit friends who lived near the courthouse, and even made a cross-country trip with Lillian during which he read poems publicly to raise money for his defense.
 He was convicted in 1954, but his conviction was overturned in higher courts shortly thereafter for lack of evidence.

 Later life

 Following his release, Lowenfels stopped editing the Pennsylvania Worker and returned to writing poetry.
 He never suffered any repercussions from his community; he later wrote, "In our area, people seemed to put "overthrow the government" in the same category as moonshine or illegal deer."

 He became best known as an anthologist of avant-garde poetry.
 He edited an anthology of Walt Whitman's poetry, but his most famous anthology was the 1967 Where is Vietnam?, a compilation of the poetic responses to the Vietnam War.
 He was active in the anti-Vietnam War peace movement, serving as the associate editor of the anti-war publication Dialog, In 1968, Lowenfels joined hundreds of well-known figures in the Writers and Editors War Tax Protest.
 Along with the other protest participants, Lowenfels publicly declared his intention to refuse to pay a new surtax intended to fund the Vietnam War.

 In total, he wrote more than two dozen books of poetry.
 He also wrote an autobiography, My Many Lives, the second half of which is published in The Portable Walter, an anthology of his writings.

 Lowenfels died in Tarrytown, New York.
-His papers are housed in the special collections department of the Olin Library, the main library of the Washington University Library System, and the Beinecke Rare Book and Manuscript Library of Yale University.
+His papers are housed in the special collections department of the Olin Library, the main library of the Washington University in St. Louis, and the Beinecke Rare Book & Manuscript Library of Yale University.